upmc-enterprises/elasticsearch-operator/README.md

 ## Base image

-The base image used is `upmcenterprises/docker-elasticsearch-kubernetes:5.3.1` which can be overriden by addeding to the custom cluster you create _(See: [ThirdPartyResource](#thirdpartyresource) above)_.
+The base image used is `upmcenterprises/docker-elasticsearch-kubernetes:5.3.1` which can be overriden by addeding to the custom cluster you create _(See: [CustomResourceDefinition](#customdesourcedefinition) above)_.

 _NOTE: If no image is specified, the default noted previously is used._